 The Track had ruts, gutters and holes for the rest of the day.
 A great drive.
 As the afternoon wore on we were not sure if we had sufficient time to reach Mount Holland.
 When we did arrive we decided it was too exposed, too denuded of wood, too busy, and was going to get busier.

-I knew of a a potentially good campsite 30 minutes or so further on so we keep moving.
+I knew of a a potentially good campsite 30 minutes or so further on so we kept moving.

 The campsite I wanted was occupied so we continued on.
 A few minutes later I saw a break in the trees to the west and found a great campsite.